Developer Guide

 Taking into consideration the much higher probability of the user using the bill command to add a value as compared to setting the value,

-and that minimal calculation is needed to reset the bill to 0 (b/-CURRENT_VALUE
+and that minimal calculation is needed to reset the bill to 0 (b/-CURRENT_VALUE), we decided to proceed with Alternative 2.

 Aspect: Accepting signed and unsigned positive values